-The nice thing about spackle is it doesn’t shrink.
-I use my finger to apply it to all of the nail holes and then after it is dry I sand it down with a 220 grit sand paper.
-Once everything is painted you won’t be able to tell there was ever a nail hole!
+To apply spackle use your finger to apply it to all of the nail holes and then after it is dry I sand it down with a 220 grit sand paper.
+Once everything is painted you won't be able to tell there was ever a nail hole!

-I also caulk all visible cracks to make sure everything is sealed in properly with a nice clean edge.
-Try not to use a ton of caulk because your woodwork can easily lose that clean, crisp appearance if you have too much caulk bubbling up on the sides.
+Make sure to caulk all visible cracks to make sure everything is sealed in properly with a nice clean edge.
 I use an acrylic/silicone caulk that is paintable.

 To apply my caulk I run the caulk gun along the seam, next I take a damp rag and run it along the creases where the caulk is.
 This helps to smooth the caulk and removes any excess.